 Tessa Green CBE, chairman

-Tessa took up the position of chairman at Moorfields in September 2016.
-Tessa joins Moorfields with a wealth of experience, having served as chairman of The Royal Marsden NHS Foundation Trust and trustee of the Institute of Cancer Research from 1998 to 2010.
-Tessa has also served as a non-executive director at the Royal Berkshire and Battle Hospitals NHS Trust.
-She has a particular interest in health research and clinical governance.
+Tessa became chairman at Moorfields in September 2016 having served as chairman of The Royal Marsden NHS Foundation Trust and trustee of the Institute of Cancer Research from 1998 - 2010.
+Tessa also served as a non-executive director at the Royal Berkshire and Battle Hospitals NHS Trust and has a particular interest in health research and clinical governance.

 David Probert, chief executive

 David took up the position of chief executive at Moorfields in April 2016.
 He was the former director of strategic development at University College London Hospitals NHS Foundation Trust.
 David is a past fellow of the Institute for Healthcare Improvement (IHI) in Boston, USA and holds an MBA from the University of Leicester.

 Professor Sir Peng Tee Khaw, director of research and development

 Peng was appointed to his board role in 2008 and is a clinician scientist and surgeon specialising in paediatric and adult glaucoma.
 Peng is developing new surgical and stem cell therapies and he is also the director of the NIHR Biomedical Research Centre at Moorfields and the UCL Institute of Ophthalmology.

 Tracy Luckett, director of nursing and allied health professions

 Tracy is a registered nurse and has been Moorfields' director responsible for the professional leadership of nurses and allied health professions and integrated patient support service since 2011.
 She holds the statutory roles of director of infection prevention and control and executive lead for safeguarding children and vulnerable adults, and has joint responsibility for quality and safety with the medical director.Tracy is responsible for the trust’s Covid-19 and flu vaccination programmes.